michelhofmans/dataminer-docs/release-notes/General_DataMiner_RNs/10_2_9_General_RNs.md

 </Port>
 ```

+> [!NOTE]
+> When, in DataMiner Cube, you export element data to a CSV file, this new setting will also be included in the exported file.

 #### SLPort: Order of parameters in an HTTP session request will be identical to that in the protocol [ID_33796]

 <!-- Main Release Version 10.1.0 [CU18]/10.2.0 [CU6] - Feature Release Version 10.2.9 -->